Friday, March 29, 2024

 Looking for book ideas?
 Check out our 202320222021202020192018201720162015 and 2014 reading lists!

 Beartown.
-Sold to me as "Friday Night Lights" except with hockey.
+Recommended to me as "Friday Night Lights" except with hockey.
 That's a pretty fair description for this fast-paced read.
-Set in the backwoods of a dying hockey town in Sweden
+Set in the backwoods of a dying hockey town in Sweden--it's got sports, betrayal, and possibly murder--sports noir at its finest.
+And it's a trilogy!

 Tribe of Mentors.
-Currently reading.
-My full review will be here.
+Currently reading for the last three years.
+My full review will be here...one day

 The Italians.
 Was reading but misplaced the book.
 If I find it I will finish it.